PCI SSC Policies

 Should you request a copy of your Personal Data, we will provide you a copy.
 The first copy will be provided free of charge, but additional copies may be subject to a reasonable fee.
 Should you request the deletion of your Personal Data, PCI Security Standards Council will generally do so as soon as practicable, although your right to have your Personal Data deleted is subject to exceptions, such as, for example, compliance with a legal obligation or for the establishment, exercise or defense of legal claims.

 If you consider that our processing of your Personal Data infringes applicable data protection laws, you have a legal right to lodge a complaint with a supervisory authority responsible for data protection.
-You may do so in the EU member state of your habitual residence, your place of work or the place of the alleged infringement.
+You may do so in the UK or EEA member state of your habitual residence, your place of work or the place of the alleged infringement.

 You should note that our servers are located in the United States, which is deemed by the European Union to have inadequate data protection.
 Accordingly, when you provide information to us through the Web site, you are providing that information to us in the United States.
-You should also note that, if you are in a country outside the United States (including but not limited to in the EEA), your Personal Data may be transferred to and/or collected, stored, processed, and/or used outside of your country, including in the United States.
-By way of example, this may happen if Personal Data of an individual in the EEA is transferred to our servers located in the United States or in another country outside of the EEA.
-Such countries may not have similar data protection laws to the EEA or your country.
-When we collect such information, we will request your consent to its transfer to and/or storage, processing, distribution and use in the United States or other country, as applicable.
-If we transfer your information outside of the EEA in this way, we will take steps to ensure that appropriate security measures are taken with the aim of ensuring that your privacy rights continue to be protected as outlined in this policy.
+You should also note that, if you are in a country outside the United States (including but not limited to in the UK or EEA), your Personal Data may be transferred to and/or collected, stored, processed, and/or used outside of your country, including in the United States.
+By way of example, this may happen if Personal Data of an individual in the UK or EEA is transferred to our servers located in the United States or in another country outside of the UK or EEA.
+Such countries may not have similar data protection laws to the UK or EEA or your country.
+If we transfer your information outside of the UK or EEA in this way, we will take steps to ensure that appropriate security measures are taken with the aim of ensuring that your privacy rights continue to be protected as outlined in this policy, including the following:

 If you have any questions or concerns regarding this policy or your Personal Data, or wish to exercise any of the above rights, please contact the PCI Security Standards Council through its Data Protection Program at: